 In theory yes but it will usually depend on who is paying.
-If you are self-funding your care, it is important to remember that 25% of people funding their own care run out of money and a Local Authority may not pay what you have agreed as a private client.
+If you are self-funding your care, it is important to remember that 25% of people funding their own care run out of money and a Local Authority may not pay what you have agreed privately with a provider.
 A Local Authority must offer choice of accommodation but not necessarily at the same cost as a privately agreed fee.
 It is important to check continuity of care and care funding before a permanent move.
 If you would like a Care Funding and Benefit check please get in touch.

 The CQC have inspectors that assess care providers and they ask the same five questions of all the services they inspect:

 - Are they safe?
 Safe: you are protected from abuse and avoidable harm.